 Linux hosting comes in a variety of formats and handles the hosting needs of everyone from individual people to enterprise organizations.
 We’ve broken out our favorite hosts at each level, from shared to dedicated servers.

-Their servers run 64-bit CentOS in an Apache-friendly environment and include cPanel and WHM.
-Linux’s ease-of-use pairs perfectly with the affordability of eHost.
+Their servers run CentOS in an Apache-friendly environment and include the wildly popular control panel, cPanel.
+Linux’s ease-of-use pairs perfectly with the affordability of iPage.